faucet-pipeline/docs/content/index.md

 **[compiling&nbsp;modern&nbsp;JavaScript](js.html)** and framework-independent
 **[fingerprinting](manifest.html)** to take advantage of HTTP caching.
-It lets you **[focus on source code](philosophy.html)** instead of complex, highly customized build tools: With **minimal configuration** you can take advantage of the front-end community's **established tooling**, without worrying about low-level details.
+It lets you **[focus on source code](philosophy.html)** instead of complex, highly customized build tools: With **minimal configuration**, you can take advantage of the front-end community's **established tooling**, without worrying about low-level details.